w3c/wai-tutorials/source/tables/index.html.erb.md

 support: Developed with support from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---

 Data tables are used to organize data with a logical relationship in grids.
-Accessible tables need HTML markup that indicates header cells and data cells, and defines their relationship.
+Accessible tables need HTML markup that indicates header cells and data cells and defines their relationship.
 Assistive technologies use this information to provide context to users.

-To make tables accessible, header cells must be marked up with `<th>`, and data cells with `<td>`.
+Header cells must be marked up with `<th>`, and data cells with `<td>` to make tables accessible.
 For more complex tables, explicit associations may be needed using `scope`, `id`, and `headers` attributes.

 This tutorial shows you how to apply appropriate structural markup to tables.
 It includes the following pages: